Diana1800/ContextualQnA-Text-AudioBot/README.md

-📱 Contextual Q&A Bot with Text and Audio Support 🤖
+📱 Your content Q&A Bot with Text and Audio input Support 🤖

 This is a Flask-based web application that allows users to ask questions via text input or upload audio files for transcription and receive answers using OpenAI's GPT-4 model.
 The app also leverages Whisper for audio transcription and supports multiple audio formats.
 The application logs the conversation history and provides feedback for unsupported file formats.

 🧠 Key Features

     Text-Based Q&A: Users can submit text questions, which are answered using OpenAI's GPT-4 model.